peterhj/cacti/README.md

 that are determined to be unreachable via a static analysis, and opportunistically spills other cells (that cannot be garbage-collected) from the GPU to the host CPU memory.
+(Note that you still need enough host CPU memory capacity;
+otherwise it is possible to observe OOM on the host CPU side.)

 `cacti` is oriented toward developing memory-safe AI systems, and so the `cacti` system code is entirely implemented in Rust.